Understanding the working context and program root

 mbed new ., which initializes an Mbed program, as well as a new Git or Mercurial repository in that folder.

 $ mbed new mbed-classic-program --mbedlib [mbed] Creating new program "mbed-classic-program" (git) [mbed] Adding library "mbed" from "https://mbed.org/users/mbed_official/code/mbed/builds" at latest revision in the current branch [mbed] Downloading mbed library build "f9eeca106725" (might take a minute) [mbed] Unpacking mbed library build "f9eeca106725" in "D:\Work\examples\mbed-classic-program\mbed" [mbed] Updating reference "mbed" -> "https://mbed.org/users/mbed_official/code/mbed/builds/f9eeca106725" [mbed] Couldn't find build tools in your program.
 Downloading the mbed 2.0 SDK tools...

 You can create plain (empty) programs, without either Mbed OS 5 or Mbed OS 2, by using the

 Managing multiple Mbed projects

-You can create multiple Mbed projects and use the same Mbed OS library directory for each of these projects with the following commands:
+MBED_OS_DIR allows you to create multiple Mbed projects and use the same Mbed OS library directory for each of these projects.

-$ cd <projects directory> $ mbed import mbed-os $ mbed config -G MBED_OS_DIR <projects directory>/mbed-os [mbed] <projects directory>/mbed-os now set as global MBED_OS_DIR $ mbed new project1 [mbed] Creating new program "project1" (git) $ mbed new project2 [mbed] Creating new program "project2" (git)
+$ cd /absolute/path/to/project/dir $ mbed import mbed-os $ mbed config -G MBED_OS_DIR /absolute/path/to/project/dir/mbed-os [mbed] /absolute/path/to/project/dir/mbed-os now set as global MBED_OS_DIR $ mbed new project1 [mbed] Creating new program "project1" (git) $ mbed new project2 [mbed] Creating new program "project2" (git)

 main.cpp file and other project files to the